DanielKalinov/mern-music-streaming-frontend/README.md

 # _WIP_ MERN app featuring a music player and a small catalogue of artists and albums/playlists
-Using TypeScript and Tailwind CSS, and a few components from Material UI.
+Using TypeScript, Tailwind CSS, and a few components from Material UI.